 Technology Adoption: Customers are often willing to try a new technology or innovation.
 However, It's Important To Gauge Your Audience's Willingness.

-VR Headsets are rising in popularity as the technology has improved and more Consumers are open to that form of entertainment.
+For Example: VR Headsets are rising in popularity as the technology has improved and more Consumers are open to that form of entertainment.

 Price Sensitivity: The price of a product will cause an impact; if a Customer is willing to buy or how much are they willing to spend.

-A Customer may be willing to pay for an expensive dinner out on occasion; but not every month.
+For Example: A Customer may be willing to pay for an expensive dinner out on occasion; but not every month.

 As a Brand, It's Important To Understand Your Audience; how much they are willing to pay and how frequently.